 Ernest Magnall was born on the 19th December 1895 to James William Magnall (FM024) and Annie nee Pounder (FM239).
 At the time of the 1901 Census he was living with his father at 19 Cobden Street in Burnley.
 His mother and younger brother, William, were visiting someone else.

-After Ernest left school he continued his education through night school and got a job as a book keeper in a cotton mill.
+After Ernest left school he continued his education through night school and got a job as a book keeper at Preston’s Rylands Street cotton mill.
+He also attended Mount Zion Primitive Methodist Church on Colne Road which was just around the corner from Rylands Street.

-During the Great War Ernest served in the army and was shot several times.
+During the Great War Ernest signed up for active service in January 1916 when 21 years old.
 Whilst he was a stretcher bearer on the Somme he was wounded.
-He then fought at Passchendaele where he gained a serious leg wound which resulted in him having to wear an “iron” on his leg for the rest of his life and was captured by the Germans.
+He then fought at Passchendale.
+It was on the 31st July 1917 that they went “over the top” and he was wounded in the right thigh, right elbow and hand, and was taken prisoner by the Germans.
+The leg wound was serious and resulted in him having to wear an “iron” on his leg for the rest of his life.
 He then spent some time as a PoW in Germany.
-He features in a book called “Other Ranks” written by his commanding office but we have not been able to track this book down yet.

 After the War Ernest became manager of Stuttard’s cotton mill in Burnley and the President of the St George’s Society.
 He lived on Brunshaw Road for a time.